stevekm/FLAC-to-mp3/README.md

 brew update && brew upgrade ffmpeg
 ```

-Make sure you have your archive passwords entered into the file `passwords.txt`; you can just rename the included `sample-passwords.txt` file here and place your passwords in it.
+- Put your archive passwords in the file `passwords.txt` (included), one password per line.

 # Usage
 Run the script on a directory that contains password-protected archive files (.7z, .rar, .zip) and/or FLAC files.